Copyright 2024 The PyMC Developers

 [docs] def __init__(self, *, mean_func=Zero(), cov_funcs=(Constant(0.0))): try: self.cov_funcs = list(cov_funcs) except TypeError: self.cov_funcs = [cov_funcs] cov_func = pm.gp.cov.Kron(self.cov_funcs) super().__init__(mean_func=mean_func, cov_func=cov_func)

-def __add__(self, other): raise TypeError("Additive, Kronecker-structured processes not implemented") def _build_prior(self, name, Xs, jitter, **kwargs): self.N = int(np.prod([len(X) for X in Xs])) mu = self.mean_func(cartesian(*Xs)) chols = [cholesky(stabilize(cov(X), jitter)) for cov, X in zip(self.cov_funcs, Xs)] v = pm.Normal(name + "_rotated_", mu=0.0, sigma=1.0, size=self.N, **kwargs) f = pm.Deterministic(name, mu + pt.flatten(kron_dot(chols, v))) return f
+def __add__(self, other): """Add two Gaussian processes.""" raise TypeError("Additive, Kronecker-structured processes not implemented") def _build_prior(self, name, Xs, jitter, **kwargs): self.N = int(np.prod([len(X) for X in Xs])) mu = self.mean_func(cartesian(*Xs)) chols = [cholesky(stabilize(cov(X), jitter)) for cov, X in zip(self.cov_funcs, Xs)] v = pm.Normal(name + "_rotated_", mu=0.0, sigma=1.0, size=self.N, **kwargs) f = pm.Deterministic(name, mu + pt.flatten(kron_dot(chols, v))) return f

-[docs] def prior(self, name, Xs, jitter=JITTER_DEFAULT, **kwargs): """ Returns the prior distribution evaluated over the input locations `Xs`.
+[docs] def prior(self, name, Xs, jitter=JITTER_DEFAULT, **kwargs): """ Return the prior distribution evaluated over the input locations `Xs`.
 Parameters ---------- name : str Name of the random variable Xs : list of array-like Function input values for each covariance function.
 Each entry must be passable to its respective covariance without error.
 The total covariance function is measured on the full grid `cartesian(*Xs)`. jitter : float, default 1e-6 A small correction added to the diagonal of positive semi-definite covariance matrices to ensure numerical stability. **kwargs Extra keyword arguments that are passed to the :class:`~pymc.KroneckerNormal` distribution constructor. """ if len(Xs) != len(self.cov_funcs): raise ValueError("Must provide a covariance function for each X") f = self._build_prior(name, Xs, jitter, **kwargs) self.Xs = Xs self.f = f return f

 def _build_conditional(self, Xnew, jitter): Xs, f = self.Xs, self.f X = cartesian(*Xs) delta = f - self.mean_func(X) covs = [stabilize(cov(Xi), jitter) for cov, Xi in zip(self.cov_funcs, Xs)] chols = [cholesky(cov) for cov in covs] cholTs = [pt.transpose(chol) for chol in chols] Kss = self.cov_func(Xnew) Kxs = self.cov_func(X, Xnew) Ksx = pt.transpose(Kxs) alpha = kron_solve_lower(chols, delta) alpha = kron_solve_upper(cholTs, alpha) mu = pt.dot(Ksx, alpha).ravel() + self.mean_func(Xnew) A = kron_solve_lower(chols, Kxs) cov = stabilize(Kss - pt.dot(pt.transpose(A), A), jitter) return mu, cov

-[docs] def conditional(self, name, Xnew, jitter=JITTER_DEFAULT, **kwargs): """ Returns the conditional distribution evaluated over new input locations `Xnew`. `Xnew` will be split by columns and fed to the relevant covariance functions based on their `input_dim`.
+[docs] def conditional(self, name, Xnew, jitter=JITTER_DEFAULT, **kwargs): """ Return the conditional distribution evaluated over new input locations `Xnew`. `Xnew` will be split by columns and fed to the relevant covariance functions based on their `input_dim`.
 For example, if `cov_func1`, `cov_func2`, and `cov_func3` have `input_dim` of 2, 1, and 4, respectively, then `Xnew` must have 7 columns and a covariance between the prediction points .. code:: python cov_func(Xnew) = cov_func1(Xnew[:, :2]) * cov_func1(Xnew[:, 2:3]) * cov_func1(Xnew[:, 3:]) The distribution returned by `conditional` does not have a Kronecker structure regardless of whether the input points lie on a full grid.
 Therefore, `Xnew` does not need to have grid structure.
 Parameters ---------- name : str Name of the random variable Xnew : array-like Function input values.
 If one-dimensional, must be a column vector with shape `(n, 1)`. jitter : float, default 1e-6 A small correction added to the diagonal of positive semi-definite covariance matrices to ensure numerical stability. **kwargs Extra keyword arguments that are passed to :class:`~pymc.MvNormal` distribution constructor. """ mu, cov = self._build_conditional(Xnew, jitter) return pm.MvNormal(name, mu=mu, cov=cov, **kwargs)

 [docs] @conditioned_vars(["Xs", "y", "sigma"]) class MarginalKron(Base): R""" Marginal Gaussian process whose covariance is a tensor product kernel.
 The `gp.MarginalKron` class is an implementation of the sum of a Kronecker GP prior and additive white noise.
 It has `marginal_likelihood`, `conditional` and `predict` methods.
 This GP implementation can be used to efficiently implement regression on data that are normally distributed with a tensor product kernel and are measured on a full grid of inputs: `cartesian(*Xs)`. `MarginalKron` is based on the `KroneckerNormal` distribution, see its docstring for more information.
 For more information on the `marginal_likelihood`, `conditional` and `predict` methods, see their docstrings.
 Parameters ---------- mean_func : Mean, default ~pymc.gp.mean.Zero The mean function. cov_funcs : list of Covariance, default [~pymc.gp.cov.Constant] The covariance functions that compose the tensor (Kronecker) product.
 Examples -------- .. code:: python # One dimensional column vectors of inputs X1 = np.linspace(0, 1, 10)[:, None] X2 = np.linspace(0, 2, 5)[:, None] Xs = [X1, X2] y = np.random.randn(len(X1)*len(X2)) # toy data with pm.Model() as model: # Specify the covariance functions for each Xi cov_func1 = pm.gp.cov.ExpQuad(1, ls=0.1) # Must accept X1 without error cov_func2 = pm.gp.cov.ExpQuad(1, ls=0.3) # Must accept X2 without error # Specify the GP.
 The default mean function is `Zero`. gp = pm.gp.MarginalKron(cov_funcs=[cov_func1, cov_func2]) # Place a GP prior over the function f. sigma = pm.HalfCauchy("sigma", beta=3) y_ = gp.marginal_likelihood("y", Xs=Xs, y=y, sigma=sigma) # ... # After fitting or sampling, specify the distribution # at new points with .conditional # Xnew need not be on a full grid Xnew1 = np.linspace(-1, 2, 10)[:, None] Xnew2 = np.linspace(0, 3, 10)[:, None] Xnew = np.concatenate((Xnew1, Xnew2), axis=1) # Not full grid, works Xnew = pm.math.cartesian(Xnew1, Xnew2) # Full grid, also works with model: fcond = gp.conditional("fcond", Xnew=Xnew) """